-- Eating a diet of whole, “clean” foods—along with nutrients like turmeric and fish oil, which have telomere-protecting properties.
+The best foods for telomeres include foods with nutrients like turmeric and fish oil, which have telomere-protecting properties.

 Now, let this sink in for a minute: Science is actually proving that simply eating well, exercising, dialing down stress, and hanging out with supportive “peeps” can make us younger on a cellular level.
 How cool is that?